 If you want to use the DPI from the graphic, do not change the setting in the Custom dpi field.
 The number in the Custom dpi field is the DPI of the imported graphic.

 If you want to change the size of the graphic, click the button for the dpi setting you want to specify.

 Note: If you do not use the same DPI setting as the source image, the image in your output may be distorted.

 Click Set.
 Adobe FrameMaker imports the image into the source document.

 If you have white space between the graphic and the anchored frame, you can shrink-wrap the frame by completing the following steps:

 Shrinking-wrapping an anchored frame removes the white space between the graphic and the anchored frame and changes the anchoring position of the frame to At Insertion Point and displays the frame 0 points above the baseline of the text.
 If the anchored frame is on the same line as the text, the 0 point baseline can cause the image to cover the text of the preceding lines.
 For this reason, many writers prefer to insert images on a separate line below the text.
 The image may also be distorted if you don’t shrink wrap the image.

 Click the anchored frame or the image in the anchored frame.

 Press ESC+M+P. Adobe FrameMaker shrinks or expands the anchored frame to fit the contents of the anchored frame and positions the anchored frame according to the paragraph pagination settings.

 After you insert an image, you can assign alternate text or a long description to the image.
-For more information, see “Assigning Alternate Text to Images and Image Maps in FrameMaker” on page 154 and “Assigning Long Descriptions to Images in FrameMaker” on page 157.
+For more information, see “Assigning Alternate Text to Images and Image Maps in FrameMaker” and “Assigning Long Descriptions to Images in FrameMaker”.